lmaudio/QStudio64/README.md

 KNOWN ISSUES AND UPDATED INFORMATIONS
 -------------------------------------
-...you will find in the updated RELEASE NOTES at our project-blog: http://qstudio64.tumblr.com/
+...you will find in the updated RELEASE NOTES at our project-blog: http://qstudio64.tumblr.com

+or on our new homepage: https://qstudio64.io (Big thanx to Ruffy <3 !)